Medical, Dental, Vision, Life, Sick, Vacation, Personal, Paid Parental Leave, Employer Sponsored Health and Wellness Center

 GENERAL STATEMENT OF DUTIES:

-Assists in the oversight of the Department of Public Works (DPW) including, but not limited to, city sidewalk program, capital improvement plan, facilities maintenance, road improvement plan, utility improvement plan, GIS, bid preparation, project management, plan review and records.
+Assists in the oversight of the Department of Public Works (DPW) including, but not limited to, city sidewalk program, capital improvement plan, facilities maintenance, road improvement plan, water, sewerage and storm systems, motor pool, GIS, bid preparation, project management, plan review and records.

 Work is performed under the general direction of the Director of Public Works.
 Employee exercises considerable independent initiative and judgment in most areas of responsibility.

 Supervision is exercised over departmental personnel, including both full and part-time and both regular and seasonal employees.

 ESSENTIAL DUTIES AND RESPONSIBILITIES (An employee in this class may be called upon to do any or all the following; these examples DO NOT include ALL the tasks which the employee may be expected to perform.)